vstartse/DevSecOpsBIU11/01_default_profile_new_users.md

 ```text
 WELL DONE!!! you've passed all tests!
 ```
-Otherwise, your solution has to be fixed
+Otherwise, your solution has to be fixed.

-## Well done!
+## Good luck
+Feel free to ask any questions!